 I made a lot of pasta salads, but, if I’m being honest, those are totally entrees or easy dishes to bring to a picnic or potluck more than anything that’s really all about the vegetables.

 I started experimenting a while back with what a predominantly “green” salad would look like for me, and how it would fit into my repertoire of other dishes.
-I figured, it had to have that little something, something extra, whether that meant a delicious dressing or whether it was made more unique with the ingredients I chose to mix in.
+I figured, it had to have that little something, something extra, whether that meant a delicious dressing (for a dressing idea try my Chopped Autumn Salad with Apple Cider Dressing) or whether it was made more unique with the ingredients I chose to mix in.

 This Italian Green Salad is the best of both worlds: In this case this salad features mini pepperonis, chunks of delicious mozzarella, and sunflower seeds and a scrumptious Italian dressing made perfect with just the right amount of acid, sweet, salty, and spicy.